 - Cover with foil.
 Bake for 1½ hours.

 If you are freezing your cabbage rolls you can do it a few different ways :

 #1: line a cookie sheet with foil and spray lightly with Pam.
-Place a the cabbage rolls onto the cookie sheet and pop in the freezer.
-Once the rolls are frozen place in a ziplock freezer bag.
+Place the cabbage rolls onto the cookie sheet and pop in the freezer.
+Place the frozen cabbage rolls into freezer bags.

 #2: layer the cabbage rolls into a freezer safe container, preferably one that can go straight into the oven.
 Cover with plastic wrap then with foil.